kitzberger/songs/Secrets Of Your Life (2018).md

 	all of you think of
 	and all that you feel

-	i know all your secrets
+	i know your darkest
-	the darkests of all
+	the secrets of all
-	i'd never expose them
+	but i'd never expose them
 	if you tell me more

 ## Intro